samanthamoss87/Project-1/README.md

 ### Audio

-- I will be creating Audio on all sections to help improve further Accessbility for visual impaired and people with learning difficulties.
+- I will be creating Audio on all sections to help improve further accessibility for visual impaired and people with learning difficulties.

 ### Industry Page Flexboxes